hotspot-developments/LocalRefactor/README.md

 ## Extract Local Constant
 Given that a literal expression is selected, replace the expression with a constant (prompting for its name) and declare the constant after the closest field declaration.
-For example selecting '\n' in code below
+For example selecting '\\n' in the code below

     class CodeNavigator
     {